pedohorse/lifeblood/docs/source/howtouse.rst

 will find each other automatically.
-You can change that behaviour in scheduler's config. in ``core`` section ``broadcast = false`` would disable the broadcast, with ``server_ip``, ``server_port`` you can override ip and port to use for worker connections, and with ``ui_ip``, ``ui_port`` you can override ip and port to use for viewer connections
+You can change that behaviour in scheduler's config. in ``core`` section ``broadcast = false`` would disable the broadcast, with ``server_ip``, ``server_port`` you can override ip and port to use for worker connections, and with ``ui_ip``, ``ui_port`` you can override ip and port to use for viewer connections.

+    Note: **IF BROADCASTING IS OFF** it is quite possible to run multiple schedulers on the same network (though you should not have a need to do it), or even on the same machine (but they MUST use different databases).
+    But if broadcasting if enabled - multiple schedulers on the same local network will start to conflict with each other.
+    Again: you should NOT have a need to run multiple schedulers.

 so example config might look like this: